Chronic Kidney Disease in Cats: Stages Explained

 Intensive care

-Track your cat's kidney values over time
+Managing your cat's kidney disease?

 Chronic kidney disease affects 1 in 3 senior cats.
 This is why regular screening for senior cats is so important.
 Early stages show no symptoms—most cats are diagnosed on routine bloodwork before owners notice anything wrong.
 CKD is progressive and irreversible, but Stage 1-2 cats often live years with diet and monitoring alone.
 Stage 3-4 requires aggressive treatment to slow decline.